 “We are proud to recognize these inductees for their academic excellence and hard work,” said Interim President of Pine Manor College, Rosemary Ashby, Ph.D., “They exemplify the strong academic rigor and determination that Pine Manor values.”

 Alpha Chi is a national college honor society that accepts only the top 10 percent of juniors, seniors and graduate students in all academic fields.
 To qualify, students must be full time juniors or seniors with a cumulative grade point average of 3.5, and at least one semester in the junior or senior year with a grade point average of 3.75.

 Pine Manor is the fifth college in Massachusetts to establish an Alpha Chi chapter.

-“These inductees have set the highest challenges for themselves, and it’s been an honor to watch them succeed,” said William Stargard, Ph.D., Professor of Art History and Alpha Chi advisor, who led the induction ceremony.
-“It is truly inspiring to witness the talent and strength of character that they embody.”
+“It has been an honor to watch these inductees grow academically and personally,” said William Stargard, Ph.D., Professor of Art History and Alpha Chi advisor, who led the induction ceremony.
+“They have set the highest challenges for themselves, and it is truly inspiring to witness the talent and dedication that they embody.”

 ABOUT PINE MANOR